contao/docs/CONTRIBUTING.md

 ### Short code example

-This short code allows you to group several content elements.
+This short code will visually separate its content from the rest and display an "Example" header.

 ```
 {{% example "Your example title" %}}